venk221/human_pose_estimation-using-Zed2i-camera/README.md

 ## Features
--**Real-time Pose Estimation:** Utilize the Zed2i camera to perform real-time human pose estimation.
+- **Real-time Pose Estimation:** Utilize the Zed2i camera to perform real-time human pose estimation.
--**Configuration:** Easily configure and customize the parameters of the camera for pose estimation according to your requirements.
+- **Configuration:** Easily configure and customize the parameters of the camera for pose estimation according to your requirements.
--**Applications:** Analyse movements of humans in different conditions of the room.
+- **Applications:** Analyse movements of humans in different conditions of the room.
 Eventually, make the room conditions such that the person is relaxed.

 ## Prerequisites
--Zed2i Camera
+- Zed2i Camera
--Zed SDK and its requirements.
+- Zed SDK and its requirements.
--Python
+- Python
--Nvidia-GPU
+- Nvidia-GPU

 ## Installation
 1. Install [Zed SDK][https://github.com/stereolabs/zed-sdk]